eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

     :ref:`RTPS BuiltinAttributes <DS_BuiltinAttributes>` |br| (|DomainParticipantQosWireProtocolBuiltin|), "
     It is a public data member of the above |DomainParticipantQosWireProtocolClass| class. |br|
     Allows to specify some mandatory server discovery settings like the addresses were it |br|
-    listens for clients discovery info."
+    listens for clients discovery information."
     :ref:`DiscoverySettings <DS_DiscoverySettings>`, "
     It is a member of the above :class:`BuiltinAttributes` structure. |br|
     Allows to specify some mandatory and optional Server-Client discovery settings such as |br|